 Are You Ready for the Upcoming Significant Changes to Overtime Regulations?

-Beginning in December 2016, millions more employees will become eligible for overtime pay.
+Beginning in December 2016, millions of more employees will become eligible for overtime pay.
 As a result, employers need to start preparing for the changes now.
 On December 1, 2016, significant changes to overtime regulations, known as the Final Rule, will become effective by the Department of Labor’s recent revisions to the Fair Labor Standards Act.
 These revisions impact overtime payments to your exempt employees under the executive, administrative or professional category, as well as highly compensated employees.

-Currently, the salary threshold for executive, administrative or professional exempt employees is $23,660 per year or $455 per week.
+Currently, the salary threshold for executive, administrative, or professional exempt employees is $23,660 per year or $455 per week.
 In December, this threshold will more than double and increase to $47,476 per year or $913 per week.
 It is important to recognize that overtime-eligible employees may be paid a salary and do not need to be paid on an hourly basis to qualify.
 Unlike current regulations, in determining whether an employee’s income qualifies for overtime, employers will now include bonuses and commissions up to 10 percent of the standard salary level.
 For employers to credit nondiscretionary bonuses and incentive payments toward a portion of the standard salary level test, the Final Rule requires that such payments be paid on a quarterly or more frequent basis.
 After the changes take effect in December, the salary threshold will automatically update every three years based on wage growth, beginning on January 1, 2020.
 The increase will be published by the Department of Labor 150 days prior to the effective date.
-Consequently, employers need to remain diligent in staying up to date with the future changes.
+Consequently, employers need to remain diligent in staying up to date with future changes.

 The revised regulations will also affect the highly compensated employees’ salary threshold, which will increase from $100,000 per year to $134,004 per year.
 To qualify as a highly compensated employee, the employee must receive at least $913 per week as a base salary, with commissions, nondiscretionary bonuses and other nondiscretionary compensation comprising the remaining salary.
 Below is a table summarizing the changes relating to both the executive, administrative and professional exempt employees and highly compensated employees (“HCE”).